384co/snackabra-storageserver/README.rst

 Directory
 ---------

-Following files should be present:
+Following files should be present in this repository:

     .
     ├── LICENSE.md